bcgov/digital-trust-toolkit/applications/application-bc-mmo.md

 *  **Credential Holders**: These are the mining operators within BC
 *  **Major Mines**: Moderate- to large- scale mineral and coal mining operations, including sand and gravel pits, quarries, and placer mines.
-* 	**Coordinated Authorizations** are referred by the Chief Permitting Officer (CPO) to manage projects that require multiple permits – for example, a Mines Act permit to construct and operate an outfall and an EMA permit to discharge from it.
+* 	**Coordinated Authorizations** are referred by the Chief Permitting Officer (CPO) to manage projects that require multiple permits – for example, a Mines Act permit to construct and operate an outfall and an EMA (Environmental Management Act) permit to discharge from it.
 There are three different routes for a project to come into the coordinated authorizations process:
       1. Any new mineral or coal mine project, whether or not reviewable under the Environmental Assessment Act (EAA);